Basic HTML Elements

 Span

 The <span> element is a versatile inline container that allows you to group and style specific sections of text or inline elements.
-It is primarily used for targeting and styling specific sections of text or inline elements within your HTML content.
+It is primarily used to target and style specific parts of text or inline content without affecting layout.

 <p>